John Paul Fruttero

-John Paul Fruttero (born April 30, 1981) is an American professional tennis player.
+John Paul Fruttero (born April 30, 1981) is an American former professional tennis player.
 He competes mainly on the ATP Challenger Tour and ITF Futures, both in singles and doubles.
-He reached his highest ATP singles ranking, No. 183 on November 21, 2005, and his highest ATP doubles ranking, No. 83, on May 7, 2012.
+He reached a career-high ATP singles ranking of No. 183 achieved on 21 November 2005 and a doubles ranking of No. 83 achieved on 7 May 2012.

 JP (as he is more commonly known by) has won 3 singles titles and 18 doubles titles on the ATP Challenger and ITF Futures tours.

 He prefers playing on hard courts, and uses a Babolat tennis racket.